 Foods stored on the door shelves fluctuate in temperature moreso than those kept inside the fridge, so avoid putting perishables there.
-Keep the door closed as much as possible, recommends the USDA, to prevent temperature drops.
+Keep the door closed as much as possible, recommends the USDA, to prevent temperature increases.
 Also note that even when the door is closed, the temperature inside the refrigerator tends to be higher on the top shelf than the bottom shelf, so keep eggs on lower shelves where it's colder.

 Mistake 3: Misusing the crisper drawers

 Yes, there's a logic to which fruits and vegetables should go into which crisper drawers, since many are designed with different humidity levels to preserve freshness.
 Generally, produce that is thin-skinned should be stored at a higher-humidity level.
 Certain fruits and vegetables, especially those that release ethylene gas as they ripen, should be stored in low humidity.
 Here's a sampling, according to appliance makers KitchenAid and General Electric.